 Yes, you heard it right…just 15 minutes!

-The initial recipe was calling for a springform baking pan but I have decided will be so much easier to make individual cakes using these mini springform pan set.
-I had 4 hot cross buns left and there are 4 mini pans in the set…just perfect.
+The initial recipe was calling for a springform baking pan but I have decided will be so much easier to make individual cakes.
+I had 4 hot cross buns left so…just perfect.
 Easier to prep, store in the fridge and also serve.
 No need to try and cut the tricky big cake.

 Once you cut into 3 layers each hot cross bun, you add the bottom layer to the pan, add a generous mascarpone frosting layer, add fresh raspberries, place middle bot cross bun layer, repeat the mascarpone layer with raspberries, add top hot cross bun layer and you’re done!
 Refrigerate overnight on pan on top of the other, pressing the whole cake to be sure all the layers are moist and all the flavors are combined.